sderose/zsh_argparse/README.md

 A parser is stored in a zsh associative array with the given name (`MYPARSER` in this example).
 These are created as global (-x) and hidden (-H).
-The associative array has 3 kinds of entries:
+The associative array has 4 kinds of entries:

+* An item identifying that the assoc represents zerg parser, under a constant key available in `$ZERG_MAGIC_TYPE` (from [zerg_setup.sh]).
+The first character is U+EDDA, a private-use Unicode character.
-* `parser_new` options (such as`ignore-case`) are stored under their names, not including leading hyphens)
+* Parser-level options (such as`ignore-case`) are stored in the parser assoc, under their names not including leading hyphens)
-* Arguments added to the parser are listed under all their names (including hyphens), and each one's value is the associative array in which that argument's definition is stored.
-Normally this consist of the name of the parser that defined it, "__", and the argument name (minus leading hyphens, and with internal hyphens changed to "_" so they're legit zsh variable names).
+* Arguments added to the parser have all their names as items in the parser assoc (including hyphens), and each one's value is the name of a different associative array, where that argument's definition is stored.
+That array's name consists of the name of the parser that defined it, "__", and the argument's reference (first) name.
+For example, the definition of the "quiet" option for MYPARSER would be stored in MYPARSER__quiet.
+The name does not include leading hyphens, and any internal hyphens are changed to "_".
-* A reserved `refnames` entry, which contains a space-separated list of all the arguments' reference names, including leading hyphens.
+* Reserved entries for space-separated lists of attribute names including their hyphens (to ease later checking): one for all the arguments' reference names, and one for all *required attributes*.

-The three types are separated by blank lines for readability in this example:
+An example is shown below, with the types of entries separated by blank lines for readability:

 MYPARSER=(
-    [abbrev_enums]=1
+    [\uEDDA.TYPE]=ZERG_PARSER

     [add_help]=''
     [allow_abbrev]=1
+    [allow_abbrev_choices]=1
     [description]=''
     [description_paras]=''
     [epilog]=''
     [help_file]=''
     [help_tool]=''
-    [ic_choices]=''
     [ignore_case]=1
+    [ignore_case_choices]=1
     [ignore_hyphens]=''
-    [on_redefine]=error
+    [on_redefine]=allow
     [usage]=''
     [var_style]=separate

-    [--quiet]=PARSER__quiet
-    [--verbose]=PARSER__verbose
-    [--ignore-case]=PARSER__ignore_case
-    [-i]=PARSER__i
-    [-v]=PARSER__verbose
+    [--quiet]=MYPARSER__quiet
+    [--verbose]=MYPARSER__verbose
+    [--ignore-case]=MYPARSER__ignore_case
+    [-i]=MYPARSER__i
+    [-v]=MYPARSER__verbose

-    [refnames]='--quiet --verbose -i -v --ignore-case' )
+    [all_arg_names]='--quiet --verbose -i -v --ignore-case'
+    [required_arg_names]=''
+)

 ==Argument definition storage==

 You add arguments with `zerg_add`, which is very like Python's `parser.add_argument()`.
-You can set them up in advance (see `zerg_use`), or just at the top of a shell function as shown below.
+You can just define arguments at the top of a shell function as shown below.
+Or you can re-use arguments from a previously-defined parser via `zerg_use` (zerg includes a parser named `ZERG`, which provides several commplace option definitions such as quiet, verbose, encoding, recursive, etc.

-Each added argument definition is stored in its own associative array, named like `MYPARSER__quiet`, etc.

-Each argument definition is stored in its own associative array, whose name includes the parser name, two underscores, and the argument's reference name.
-For example, `OPTS__quiet`.

 Command-line options do not all require a value in either Python or zsh.
 Those that do not, get a value that depends on `--default` or `--action` just like